-Built in 1982, by McDermott Shipyard of Amelia, Louisiana (hull #267) as the El Gallo Grande for Twenty Grand Offshore, a Tidewater Marine subsidiary of New Orleans, Louisiana.
+Built in 1982, by McDermott Shipyard of Amelia, Louisiana (hull #267) as the El Gallo Grande Tidewater Marine Services Incorporated of New Orleans, Louisiana.

-The tug was later acquired by Roehrig Maritime of Staten Island, New York where she was renamed as the Eileen M. Roehrig, named for Roehrig Maritime's founder Christopher Roehrig's wife.
-Roehrig Maritime was the second owner of the boat.
+In 2002, the tug was acquired by Captain Christopher Roehrig of the Roehrig Maritime Company of Staten Island, New York.
+Where she was renamed as the Eileen M. Roehrig.

-In 2007, Roehrig Maritime was acquired by K-Sea Transportation Partnership of East Brunswick, New Jersey where the tug was renamed as the North Sea.
+In 2007, the Roehrig Maritime Company was acquired by K-Sea Transportation Partnership of East Brunswick, New Jersey.
+Where the tug was renamed as the North Sea.

 In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 In 2016, the tug was phased out of service.
 And, was "laid up."

 Powered by two, sixteen cylinder, EMD 16-645-E6 diesel engines.
 Turning two, cast steel, fixed pitch propellers.
 She is a twin screw tug ,rated at 4,200 horsepower.

 Her electrical service is provided by two, 125kW generator sets.
 The tug's capacities are 91,139 gallons of fuel.